betamartins/betamartins/README.md

 </div>

 ## About me
-Born in 1993, married to a beautiful woman and father of a wonderful son :family_man_woman_boy: .
+Born in 1993, married to a beautiful woman and father of a two wonderful kids :family_man_woman_boy_boy: .

 > I'm bald by choice (from my genetics :rofl: :rofl:)

-I work as a senior full stack developer at Linx and also do some freelance work.
+I work as a senior software enginner at Magis5 and also do some freelance work.

 I like to spend quality time with my family, I like to read (especially fantasy books, for example: Harry Potter, Lord of the Rings), I like to take time out every day to study and continue learning and evolving personally or professionally.